codogogo/topfish/README.md

 ## (Multilingual) Word Embeddings

-We provide a set of pre-trained FastText embeddings in a single file for the following five language: English, French, German, Italian and Spanish, that can be obtained from here:
+For an easy set-up, we provide pre-trained FastText embeddings in a single file for the following five language: English, French, German, Italian and Spanish, that can be obtained from here:

 https://drive.google.com/file/d/1Oy61TV0DpruUXOK9qO3IFsvL5DMvwGwD/view?usp=sharing

-Nonetheless, you can easily use the tools for texts in other languages or with different embeddings as well, as long as you:
+Nonetheless, you can easily use the tools for texts in other languages and with different embeddings as well, as long as you:

-- provide a (language-prefixed) word embedding file containing the vocabularies of new languages.
+1) provide a (language-prefixed) word embedding file containing the vocabularies of new languages.
 Entries must be prefixed (abbreviation for the language plus double underscore "__", e.g., Bulgarian might be prefixed with "bg__")

-- Update the list of supported languages in the beginning of the code file *nlp.py* and at the beginning of the task script you're using (e.g., *scaler.py*)
+2) update the list of supported languages in the beginning of the code file *nlp.py* and at the beginning of the task script you're using (e.g., *scaler.py*)

 ## Output File